Alfa Romeo 8C Competizione: Production numbers, markets and notable owners

 The 8C Competizione was built in a limited production run of 500 units, and Alfa Romeo originally earmarked the entire production among several specified markets (see table).
 The entire production of 500 cars quickly sold out.
 The 8C marked Alfa Romeo's return to the American market in 2008, after withdrawing in 1995.
 The first 8C was delivered to an Italian customer in October 2007.
 The first American-market 8C was seen in November 2008, wearing "001 USA" registration plates.
 The car was purchased by film director and stock exchange magnate James Glickenhaus, also known for being the owner of the bespoke Ferrari Enzo-based P4/5.
 The 8C's production run was completed by the end of 2008.
 The last Alfa Romeo 8C Competizione was delivered to the United States to an Italian-American car collector from the Boston area.
 The late Fiat CEO Sergio Marchionne owned both an 8C Competizione and an 8C Spider.
 Fiat President and owner John Elkann also owns an 8C Competizione in a special livery called Blu Oceano, which is part of the Maserati color range.
-New York Mets player Yoenis Céspedes drove a cherry red 8C Competizione to training camp in Florida in February 2016.